top of page

 Remember: toilet training is one developmental milestone among many.
 It sits alongside emotional regulation, sensory processing, sleep maturity, and individual temperament.
 When these elements are in balance, progress tends to feel smoother.
 When they’re not, children often communicate this through their sleep.

-If things aren’t going to plan, it’s worth keeping perspective; no one is ever asked at a job interview what age they were when they mastered toilet training.
+If things aren’t going to plan, it’s worth keeping perspective; no one is ever asked at a job interview what age they mastered toilet training.

 When additional support may be helpful